solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 For a long time, I was faced with the choice of whether I should really take the path of photographic representation.
 However, I arrived at the decision in question more so out of thoughtfulness for the outsider.

-There was a lot of talk regarding imagination in the criticism of _The Primordial Cell_.
+There was a lot of talk regarding imagination in the criticism of _Primordial Cell_.
 I realize that the illustrations were not exact, that might be, but they are correct.
-For example, see the photographic depiction of the objects in _The Primordial Cell_ on [Table 32: Figure 5](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-5_edit-b.jpg) compared to Table 4 and 5 in _The Primordial Cell_.
+For example, see the photographic depiction of the objects in _Primordial Cell_ on [Table 32: Figure 5](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-5_edit-b.jpg) compared to Table 4 and 5 in _Primordial Cell_.

 I would like to ask Dr. Kuntze in Leipzig whether he teaches of such synthetic algae — if so, I would be very grateful for the provisioning of such a preparation to convince me of an error.* As far as I know, the dendrites and "synthetic algae", which were thus held against me without any examination or knowledge, are merely stripes not structures and secretions.
 In accordance with its formation it is usually a uniformly distributed continuously stained bulk, which lies between two stone slabs, i.e. as a perfect surface and so resembles plant shadows.

 I admit that "synthetic algae" can be made from algae, as some researchers have said.
 But I must also point out that all structures that are thread or band-like have been explained as algae without much thought.
 To know that you have an alga in front of you, something more is needed.
-Things have been explained as plants that certainly do not show half as much form or structure as my pictures in _The Primordial Cell_.
+Things have been explained as plants that certainly do not show half as much form or structure as my pictures in _Primordial Cell_.
 Not all thread or sheaf shapes in rocks or other masses would I explain, using only these features, as algae.

-My illustrations in _The Primordial Cell_ clearly show cell walls and cells; if these things were artificial algae or dendrites, they would not have any transverse walls.
+My illustrations in _Primordial Cell_ clearly show cell walls and cells; if these things were artificial algae or dendrites, they would not have any transverse walls.

 With this I return to my subject.